gbmhunter/AltiumScriptCentral/README.rst

 Filename                                    Description
 ========================================    ==================================================================
 ChangeDesignatorFontSize.vbs                Changes the font size (width and height) of all component designators on the PCB.
+DeleteAllSchematicParameters.vbs            Deletes all schematic parameters on all schematic sheets belonging to the currently active project.
+Added after found it was impossible to manually delete some schematic parameters that had been previously added with a script.
+Also useful for getting rid of all the default parameters Altium adds.
 PlaceNettedVia.vbs                          Allows you to copy a via and then place many copies, preserving the original connected net (Altium does not do this, unless to do a special paste).
 PushProjectParametersToSchematics.vbs       Copies all project parameters to the schematic documents, which can be useful for automatically filling in title block information (using special strings).
 RotateDesignators.vbs						Rotates all PCB component designators so that they are rotated to only 1 of 2 positions.